allpix-squared/allpix-squared/src/modules/CSADigitizer/README.md

 * `integration_time` : The length of time the amplifier output is registered.
 Defaults to 500 ns.
 * `sigma_noise` : Standard deviation of the Gaussian-distributed noise added to the output signal.
 Defaults to 0.1 mV.
 * `threshold` : Threshold for TOT/TOA logic, for considering the output signal as a hit.
 Defaults to 10mV.
+* `ignore_polarity`: Select whether polarity of the threshold is ignored, i.e. the absolute values are compared, or if polarity is taken into account.
+Defaults to `false`.
 * `clock_bin_toa` : Duration of a clock cycle for the time-of-arrival (ToA) clock.
 If set, the output timestamp is delivered in units of ToA clock cycles, otherwise in nanoseconds.
 * `clock_bin_tot` : Duration of a clock cycle for the time-over-threshold (ToT) clock.
 If set, the output charge is delivered as time over threshold in units of ToT clock cycles, otherwise the pulse integral is stored instead.